Company Liability in Hungary: Understanding Responsibility Beyond Legal Labels

 -

-personal exposure may appear at different points,
+personal liability of shareholders or managing directors may arise at different points,

 responsibility may extend beyond the company in specific situations,